The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 Boys versus girls can compare their carbon footprints and more.

-The National Environmental Education Foundation is offering an online student carbon calculator to help kids figure out how much carbon dioxide they are emitting in the following categories.
+The National Environmental Education Foundation is offering an online student carbon calculator to help kids figure out how much carbon dioxide they are emitting in the following categories: travel, what you eat, home, what you use, and what you throw away.

 It's global warming, mommy.

-I started school, it's parents want the kid to shut up, so they.
+Parents want the kid to shut up, so they.

 Hey, I got an idea.

-Why don't you ask them to calculate their stupid carbon footprint by virtue of what they exhale and compare their exhalations to what they eat.
+Why don't you ask them to calculate their stupid carbon footprint by virtue of what they exhale and compare their exhalations to what they eat?

 That's the objective.

-And we're destroying the plant.
+And we're destroying the planet.

-We gotta come back.
+We got to come back.

-We gotta come back on all this.
+We got to cut back on all this.

-It's horrible, Mama.
+It's horrible, mama.

 That's exactly what this is designed to do.